zsun404512/lost-and-found/README.md

 npm install --workspaces
 ```

 2) Paste the contents of `.env.example` into `.env` and update the values as needed.
 For a functional setup, you can just paste the contents as-is for now.
-(If you want to have a personalized configuration, [dee how to set up .env and MongoDB](#manually-setting-up-env-file-and-mongodb)
+(If you want to have a personalized configuration, [see how to set up .env and MongoDB](#manually-setting-up-env-file-and-mongodb)
 ).

 3) Run both frontend and backend together